starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

   - set device name with environment variable `DXVK_FILTER_DEVICE_NAME=yourdevicenamehere`
   - verify by setting environment variable `DXVK_HUD=1` and observing the device name in the upper left of the screen
 - Also make sure your GPU drivers (Mesa/nvidia) are up to date and DXVK is enabled/updated.
+  - Use the LUG Helper to update dxvk

 #### Failed to initialize dependencies error